emmabostian/fem-design-systems/docs/developing-styled-components.md

 Now build your second Figma modal which you designed in the last chapter.

+For the text fields, you can grab the code in the [course GitHub repository](https://github.com/emmabostian/fem-design-systems/blob/master/src/components/TextFields.js).

 ## Modal Activity Solution

 I first downloaded my Sign In illustration as an SVG and added to the `assets/illustrations` folder.
 Because it's a simple SVG file we don't have to add it to the exports in `index.js`.